atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (d) Patios, terraces, balconies, carports, and garages, if provided with the dwelling unit.

+#### 4.34.3 ADAPTABILITY

-**4.34.3 ADAPTABILITY. **The specifications for 4.34.5 and 4.34.6 include the concept of adaptability.
+The specifications for 4.34.5 and 4.34.6 include the concept of adaptability.
 Accessible dwelling units may be designed for either permanent accessibility or adaptability.

+#### 4.34.4 CONSUMER INFORMATION

-**4.34.4 CONSUMER INFORMATION.** To ensure that the existence of adaptable features will be known to the owner or occupant of a dwelling, the following consumer information shall be provided in each adaptable dwelling unit available for occupancy:
+To ensure that the existence of adaptable features will be known to the owner or occupant of a dwelling, the following consumer information shall be provided in each adaptable dwelling unit available for occupancy:

 (1) Notification of the alternate heights available for the kitchen counter and sink, and the existence of removable cabinets and bases, if provided, under counters, sinks, and lavatories.